You can fill a week of leg workouts with many options. Discover how to do broad jumps and whether they are good.

 How to do a broad jump exercise

-- Stand up straight with your feet about shoulder width apart.
+- Stand upright with your feet about shoulder-width apart.

 Muscles worked with broad jumps

 The main muscles broad jumps work are your quadriceps (front thighs) and to some extent your calves, glutes (butt), and hamstrings (back thighs).

 You can also say your erector spinae (lower back) muscles have to work to a tiny extent during broad jumps.